diogoaurelio/schedoscopeWiki/Scheduling.md

 #### Resetting Transformation Version Checksums

 Changes to transformations might change the transformation version checksum, but the ouput of the computation might not change.
 For example, one might use a new version of an external UDF library jar file for a Hive transformation, but the UDF called has not changed.
-In this case, adding the option `--mode RESET_TRANSFORMATION_CHECKSUMS` to the `materialize`command will avoid triggering of rematerializations based on transformation version checksums and update all changed transformation version checksums in the Hive Metastore (see also [Command Reference](Command Reference)).
+In this case, adding the passing the mode `RESET_TRANSFORMATION_CHECKSUMS` to the `materialize` command will avoid triggering of rematerializations based on transformation version checksums and update all changed transformation version checksums in the Hive Metastore (see also [Command Reference](Command Reference)).

 Example: